hyperledger/identus-docs/documentation/tutorials/credentials/issue.md

 # Issuing Credentials

-In Atala PRISM, the **Issue Credentials Protocol** allows you to create, retrieve, and manage verifiable credentials (VCs) issued between a VC issuer and a VC holder.
+In Atala PRISM, the Issue Credentials Protocol allows you to create, retrieve, and manage issued verifiable credentials (VCs) between a VC issuer and a VC holder.

 ## Roles

 In the **Issue Credentials Protocol**, there are two roles:

-1. **Issuer** is responsible for creating a new credential offer and sending it to a **Holder**, and issue the VC once the offer has been accepted.
+1. **Issuer** is responsible for creating a new credential offer, sending it to a **Holder**, and issuing the VC once the offer is accepted.
 2. **Holder** is responsible for accepting a credential offer from an issuer and receiving the VC.

-Both the **Issuer** and **Holder** interact with the **PRISM Agent API** to perform the operations defined in the protocol.
+The **Issuer** and **Holder** interact with the **PRISM Agent API** to perform the operations defined in the protocol.

 ## Prerequisites

-Before using Issuing Credentials protocol, the following conditions must be met:
+Before using the Issuing Credentials protocol, the following conditions must be present:

 1. **Issuer** and **Holder** PRISM Agents up and running
 2. A connection must be established between the **Issuer** and **Holder** PRISM Agents (see [Connection Protocol](../connections/connection.md))